Artificial Intelligence Clones: Abstract

 \section{Abstract}

-Large language models, trained on personal data, may soon be able to mimic individual personalities.
+Large language models, trained on personal data, are increasingly able to mimic individual personalities.
 These ``AI clones'' or ``AI agents'' have the potential to transform how people search for matches in contexts ranging from marriage to employment.
-This paper presents a theoretical framework to study the tradeoff between the substantially expanded search capacity of AI clones and their imperfect representation of humans.
-An individual's personality is modeled as a point in $k$-dimensional Euclidean space, and an individual's AI clone is modeled as a noisy approximation of that personality.
-I compare two search regimes: In the ``in-person regime,'' each person randomly meets some number of individuals and matches to the most compatible among them; in the ``AI representation regime,'' individuals match to the person whose AI clone is most compatible with their AI clone.
-I show that a finite number of in-person encounters yields a better expected match than search over infinite AI clones.
+This paper presents a theoretical framework to study the tradeoff between the substantially expanded search capacity of AI representations and their imperfect representation of humans.
+An individual's personality is modeled as a point in $k$-dimensional Euclidean space, and an individual's AI representation is modeled as a noisy approximation of that personality.
+I compare two search regimes: Under in person search, each person randomly meets some number of individuals and matches to the most compatible among them; under AI-mediated search, individuals match to the person with the most compatible AI representation.
+I show that a finite number of in-person encounters yields a better expected match than search over infinite AI representations.
 Moreover, when personality is sufficiently high-dimensional, simply meeting two people in person is more effective than search on an AI platform, regardless of the size of its candidate pool.